 The reverberation time (T30 and T20) for this hall is app.
 2.2 s (empty, mid freq.).
 According to Jordan (in Part 2), Steepness should then be 0.13/RT= 0.13/2.2=0.059 dB/ms. From the middle pane in the figure above, we see that the steepness is changing during the attack, but we find a typical value around the -5 dB point of 0.087 dB/ms, and 0.033 dB/ms around the -3 dB point.
 The mean value of these might actually correspond quite well.
 From the same figure, we find that Rise Time (up to -5 dB) is 38 ms. For the build-up unto -3 dB, we get a Rise Time of app.
-60 ms. The calculated rise time, TR according to Jordan (up to -5 dB), should be $0.05 \times 2.2 = 0.110 \text{ s} = 110 \text{ ms}$.
-As a conclusion, both Steepness and Rise Time give measured values that deviate from the equations for exponential decay (and build-up).
-The hall is a moderately small regular shoebox, so this hall, if any, should be that it actually has some (nice) early reflections.
+60 ms. The calculated rise time, TR according to Jordan (up to -5 dB), should be 0.05 x 2.2 = 0.110 s= 110 ms. As a conclusion, both Steepness and Rise Time give measured values that deviate from the equations for exponential decay (and build-up).
+The hall is a moderately small regular shoebox, so this hall, if any, should be assumed to have exponential decay.
+One reason why even this hall differs from the equations might be that it actually has some (nice) early reflections.
 Keeping in mind that the measurements highly depends on where on the build-up curve we analyse these parameters, we should not relay too much on either Rise Time or Steepness before we have more measurements from different halls.
 For now, we should inspect the shape/curvature of the Integrated, Cumulative Squared Impulse Responses itself in order to find the interesting issues of attack.